pabloprf/PORTALS-tutorial/docs/capabilities/optimization.rst

    opt_fun1D.plot_optimization_results(analysis_level=2)

-Understanding the PORTALS namelist
+Understanding the MITIM namelist
 ----------------------------------

-Checkout file ``$PORTALS_PATH/config/main.namelist``, which has comprehensive comments.
+Checkout file ``$MITIM_PATH/config/main.namelist``, which has comprehensive comments.

 *Under development*

-Understanding the PORTALS outputs
+Understanding the MITIM outputs
 ---------------------------------

 As a result of the last step of :ref:`Optimize a custom function`, optimization results are plotted...